Haseeba393/Dealers-Network/Privacy-Policy.md

-<h1>Privacy Policy for Dealers Network</h1>
+<h1>Privacy Policy for Grand Dealer Portal</h1>

-<p>At Dealers Network one of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains types of information that are collected and recorded by Dealers Network and how we use it.</p>
+<p>At Grand Dealer Portal one of our main priorities is the privacy of our visitors.
+This Privacy Policy document contains types of information that are collected and recorded by Grand Dealer Portal and how we use it.</p>

 <p>If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.</p>

-<p>This Privacy Policy applies only to our online activities and is valid for visitors to our application with regards to the information that they shared and/or collect in Dealers Network.
+<p>This Privacy Policy applies only to our online activities and is valid for visitors to our application with regards to the information that they shared and/or collect in Grand Dealer Portal.
 This policy is not applicable to any information collected offline or via channels other than this application.</p>

 <h2>Consent</h2>